Delta-Stewardship-Council/swg-23-restoration/README.md

 ## Directories

 * admin_files - Scripts to help administer github project.
-Not scripts for specific branches.
+Not scripts for specific tasks/sub-projects.

-* documentation - Documentation for the Restoration project.
+* documentation - Documentation for the Restoration Group project.

 * data_processing - This directory contains code for the download and manipulation of data for the purposes of this project.
 It does not contain the data itself.

 * sandbox - Demonstrative, sample, or experimental scripts relevant to the project.
-These scripts may or may not be incomplete, but have not been fully incorporated into a completed task/issue for the project.
+These scripts may or may not be complete, but have not been fully incorporated into a completed task/issue for the project.
 In other words, these scripts are at a "proposal stage."

 ## Workflow & Organization